 Women mechanics can be found at your local Jiffy Lube, as managers at the neighborhood Auto Zone and even at the raceway.

 Since 1999 – 12,000 of the 837,000 automobile service and repair technicians were women, according to the U.S. Department of Labor.
-“The industry changed when they started adding special features to vehicles such as alarms, computers, on board diagnostics, and also when they started making the hybrids and electric cars,” says Wanda Arnold Barnett of Wake Forest, North Carolina.
+“The industry changed when they started adding special features to vehicles such as alarms, computers, onboard diagnostics, and also when they started making the hybrids and electric cars,” says Wanda Arnold Barnett of Wake Forest, North Carolina.

 Barnett has been an auto mechanic for 17 years.
 Though she’s experienced some sexism in the industry – she says that she has also often received help from family members in learning the trade.
-Barnett doesn’t know many female mechanics in her area, but has found camaraderie with fellow female mechanics on social media sites.
+Barnett doesn’t know many female mechanics in her area but has found camaraderie with fellow female mechanics on social media sites.
 They’ve even formed a group called Female Mechanics on Facebook.

-“Men try to test you by asking ‘are you sure you know what you’re doing’ or ‘do you need help with that darling’… but in my case they are amazed that I know more than they do,” said Barnett.
+“Men try to test you by asking ‘are you sure you know what you’re doing’ or ‘do you need help with that darling’… but in my case, they are amazed that I know more than they do,” said Barnett.
 Most men have this preconceived notion that a car is a man thing – whether fixing it or driving it – they prefer to stick with this idea.
-Men love their cars and they have often develop some kind of a special relationship with their vehicle.
+Men love their cars and they have often developed some kind of a special relationship with their vehicle.